b12io/orchestra/docs/source/api.rst

    Creates a project with the given data and returns its ID.

-   :query project_id: The ID for the desired project.
    :query task_class: One of `real` or `training` to specify the task class type.
    :query workflow_slug: The slug corresponding to the desired project's workflow.
    :query description: A short description of the project.
    :query priority: An integer describing the priority of the project, with higher numbers describing a greater priority.
    :query project_data: Other miscellaneous data with which to initialize the project.
-   :query review_document_url: Team messages Google Doc for the project. ???
+   :query review_document_url: Team messages Google Doc for the project.

    **Example response**: